If are you Facing an internet connection issue, or a DNS problem then you may need to flush or clear the DNS cache in Windows 10.

-Follow the steps to flush or clear windows 10 DNS cache.
+Follow the steps to flush or clear the Windows 10 DNS cache.

 Use Command Prompt:

-In order to access windows commands prompt application, just search command prompt and right-click on the command prompt and choose run as administrator.
+In order to access the windows commands prompt application, just search command prompt and right-click on the command prompt, and choose run as administrator.

-For Windows 8 and earlier version you can press Windows key+R to access Run and then type cmd to search for command prompt.
+For Windows 8 and earlier versions, you can press Windows key+R to access Run and then type cmd to search for a command prompt.

 1-The Windows Command Prompt will appear, just the command ipconfig /flushdns and press ENTER.